n-1991/academic-kickstart/content/authors/admin/_index.md

 organizations:

-- name: Graduate Institute - Geneva
+- name: Graduate Institute of International and Development Studiesm Geneva
   url: "https://graduateinstitute.ch/Homepage"

 # Short bio (displayed in user profile at end of posts)